demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### microsoft-atp-get-alert-by-id
 ***
 Retrieves specific alert by the given alert ID.
-Note, if the given alert ID is not part of the results, it was not found.

 ##### Required Permissions
 Alert.ReadWrite.All